 A later study published in 2003 reported that 21 percent of ED patients who received acupuncture had improved erections.
 Other studies have shown conflicting results, but this treatment has potential and may work for you.

-In the meantime, talk with your doctor about your options, and don’t give up.
-ED is a common condition that’s very treatable.
-With some trial and error, you’re likely to find what works for you and your partner.
+Whichever route you take, keep in mind that ED is a common condition that’s very treatable.
+With some trial and error, you’re likely to find a treatment that works for you and your partner.